-FINS 550 Case Studies in Financial Analysis and Reporting 4.5 credit hours
+FINS 550 Case Studies in Financial Analysis and Reporting

 Prerequisite: FINS 520.
 Students will examine contemporary case studies in which financial solutions were developed for private and public companies to exemplary corporate and government organizations.
 They will analyze the effectiveness of the solutions and work in teams to evaluate simulated outcomes created by changing several key variables, including non-financial factors.